-The RR-1 zone contains 158 single-family homes and one church.
+The RR-1 zone contains 158 single-family homes, one church, and 17.4 acre of parks.
 The minimum lot size, specified by the Zoning Ordinance, is 11,250 square feet, and most homes within the zone occupy parcels composed of more than one of the historically designated lots including the area originally known as the Cottage District.
-This Plan does not recommend any changes to the permitted land uses, or the existing standards for minimum lot size, set-backs, and heights for the RR-1 zone.